kddnewton/travis.ex/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/localytics/travis.ex.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/travis.ex.

+## License

+The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).